daidong/daidong.github.io/_pages/about.md

 Dr. Dong Dai is an Assistant Professor in the [Computer Science Department](https://cci.charlotte.edu/computer-science/45/5) at [University of North Carolina at Charlotte](http://uncc.edu).
 Before joining UNCC, Dr. Dai worked as a Research Assistant Professor at Texas Tech University, and previously PostDoc Researcher in a joint project between Texas Tech University and Argonne National Lab.
 He received his Doctor degree in Computer Science from University of Science and Technology of China (USTC).

-Dr. Dong Dai's research interests include a wide range of topics related to intelligent infrastructure for building and utilizing high-performance storage systems, including parallel file systems, metadata management, distributed graph storage, operating systems, and data-intensive machine learning infrastructure.
+Dr. Dong Dai's research interests are related to building intelligent infrastructure for high-performance data intensive systems, including parallel file systems, metadata management, graph storage, scheduling, and machine learning frameworks.

 He is currently leading the [Data Intelligence Research (DIR) Lab](http://daidong.github.io/lab), a research group that focuses on co-designing data-intensive and intelligent systems.
 He is co-directing the Parallel and High-Performance Computing Lab at UNC-Charlotte.

 <h2 id="News">News!</h2>

 - [Research] **Spring 2023 Fully Supported Ph.D.
 RA positions** are available.
 Send me emails for more details.
-- [Award] Congratulate Abdullah Al Raqibul Islam for being accepted to CS Research Mentorship Program (CSRMP) by Google Research.
+- [Award] Congratulate Abdullah Al Raqibul Islam for being accepted to [Google CS Research Mentorship Program](https://research.google/outreach/csrmp/).
 - [Research] **ClusterLog** is accepted by [FTXS 2022 Workshop](https://sites.google.com/view/ftxs2022) at SC'22.
 Congrats to Chris Egersdoerfer and Di Zhang.
 Chris is an Undergraduate Student, and this is his first paper!
 In this paper, we propose a new log pre-processing method to improve existing log-based anomaly detection methods' accuracy significantly.
 - [Research] **IOPathTune** is accepted by [SC'22 ACM Student Research Competition (SRC)](https://sc22.supercomputing.org/program/posters/acm-student-research-competition/).
 Congrats to Md.
 Hasanur Rashid!
 This poster summarizes our recent progress in building a client-side, dynamic, real-time I/O tuner.
 Hasanur also serves as Student Volunteer at SC.
 - [Research] An extended journal version of the **Optane PMEM Performance** study is accepted by CCF Transactions on High-Performance Computing.
 Congrats to Abdullah Al Raqibul Islam.
 In this study, we systematically benchmarked Optane PMEM performance on various indexing data structures and made interesting observations.